aws/eks-distro/docs/contents/community/contributing.md

 ## Code of Conduct
 This project has adopted the
 [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the
+For more information, see the
 [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our
+If you discover a potential security issue in this project, we ask that you notify AWS/Amazon Security via our
 [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+Please do **not** create a public GitHub issue.

 ## Licensing